Boreal Fires Team

 Goal 3: Develop science-based options for improving wildfire management policy to maintain ecosystem service flows and foster community resilience.
 An Interior Alaska team has developed a research partnership with the Tanana Chiefs Conference to co-produce research on the immediate impacts of wildfire on salmon spawning habitat and the lifecycles of rural-community-based wildfire fuel breaks.
 Researchers are also working with the Alaska Department of Fish and Game to co-produce knowledge on the effects of wildfire on moose harvest effort and success.
 They have also undertaken a study of the impacts of fuel treatment on fuel loads and ecosystem services in Anchorage and Fairbanks and will expand the study to rural Alaska.
 These efforts will enable Boreal Fires researchers to make recommendations for Interior communities to enhance positive wildfire effects and minimize negative ones.

-To help reach these three goals, the Boreal Fires team will hire a UAF geospatial scientist and a UAA terrestrial ecologist, as well as two postdoctoral researchers, and will retain up to six graduate and six undergraduate researchers each year.
+To help reach these three goals, the Boreal Fires team hired UAF Remote Sensing faculty Simon Zwieback and Earth Surface Processes faculty Kynan Hughson, and has also fully or partially employed three postdoctoral researchers and more than 35 student researchers.
 Boreal Fires researchers will submit at least 30 articles for peer review and are meeting regularly with fire agencies to enable knowledge co-production and to disseminate findings and products.
 For more information on these efforts visit our impacts and collaborations pages.